NyomanAdiwinanda/Data-Structure-With-Javascript/Binary Search Tree/README.md

 This is much better than the linear time required to find items by key in an (unsorted) array but slower than the corresponding operations on hash tables.

-In this post, we have listed out commonly asked interview questions on Binary Search Tree:
+these are commonly asked interview questions on Binary Search Tree:

 1\.
 [Insertion In a BST](https://github.com/NyomanAdiwinanda/Data-Structure-With-Javascript/tree/main/Binary%20Search%20Tree/1.%20Insertion)